 The clinician should record as much information as possible about the severity and frequency of any pre-existing condition in the comments field of the Pre-existing Conditions CRF to best describe the condition at the time the participant enters the study.
 Severity of each pre-existing condition should be assessed per the DAIDS Female Genital Grading Table for Use in Microbicide Studies (FGGT).
 If the condition is not listed in the Female Genital Grading Table for Use in Microbicide Studies, refer to the DAIDS Table for Grading Severity of Adult and Pediatric Adverse Events (hereafter referred to as the "DAIDS Toxicity Table").
-See Section 8.14 for further clarifications, guidelines, and tips for severity grading in MTN-027.
+See Section 8.14 for further clarifications, guidelines, and tips for severity grading in MTN-028.
 The purpose of grading the pre-existing condition is to determine whether abnormal conditions, symptoms, signs and findings identified during follow-up are adverse events (AEs).
 By definition, pre-existing conditions are present prior to or at enrollment and are, therefore, not considered AEs.
 New conditions identified during follow-up that were not present at enrollment, and pre-existing conditions that increase in severity (increase to a higher grade) or frequency during follow-up, are considered AEs.

 At Enrollment, each pre-existing condition entry should be reviewed, updated as needed, and have the status for 'ongoing at enrollment' indicated.
 Note that recurrent chronic conditions should be marked as 'ongoing' at enrollment, even if the participant is not currently experiencing an acute event (e.g. intermittent headaches).
 For severity grading, the highest severity experienced for the condition should be used.
-In the comments section, note the typical severity for outbreaks/acute episodes of the condition, and whether the condition is currently being experienced by the participant, or historical.
+In the comments section, note the typical severity for outbreaks/acute episodes of the condition.

 Note that any menorrhagia, metrorrhagia, or menometrorrhagia events ongoing at the time of randomization should be marked as "not gradable" on the Pre-existing log CRF.
 This is because the FGGT grades these bleeding events relative to each participant's baseline bleeding pattern.
-In the "Comments" field of the ongoing PRE entry, include text similar to what is in the FGGT row to describe the severity and frequency of the condition, and whether it is attributed to a participants current contraceptive method.
+In the "Comments" field of the ongoing PRE entry, include text similar to what is in the FGGT row to describe the severity and frequency of the condition.